Military conquests of the Ming dynasty

-The military conquests of the Chinese Ming dynasty were instrumental to the dynasty's hold on power during the early Ming.
+The military conquests of the Chinese Ming dynasty was the attempt of the dynasty to hold on to power during the early Ming.

+History

 Hongwu reign (1368–1398)

-Early in his reign, Zhu Yuanzhang (Hongwu Emperor), the founder of the Ming dynasty, laid down instructions to later generations that included advice to the Chief Military Commission on those countries that posed a threat to the Ming polity, and those that did not.
-He stated that those to the north were dangerous, while those to the south did not constitute a threat, and were not to be subject to attack.
-Yet, either despite this, or as a result of it, it was the polities to the south that suffered the greatest effects of Ming expansion over the following century.
+Early in his reign, Zhu Yuanzhang (Hongwu Emperor), the founder of the Ming dynasty, laid down instructions to later generations that included advice to the Chief Military Commission on those countries that supposedly posed a threat to the Ming polity, and those that did not.
+He stated that those to the north were dangerous, while those to the south did not constitute a threat, and were not to be subjected to attack.
+Yet, the south suffered more from Ming expansion over the following century.